Detailed course offerings (Time Schedule) are available for

 LAW P 504 Economic Analysis of Intellectual Property (2-3)

 Explores the intersection between intellectual property law and economics from both a macro and micro economic perspective; economic justification of intellectual property law; and portfolio management tools that can evaluate intellectual property protection as an investment.
 Prerequisite: either LAW P 501 or LAW E 567.
-Recommended: economics.
 Offered: W.

 LAW P 505 International Intellectual Property Law (2-3)